OscarDS/pymemdyn/.docs_source/manual.rst

 equilibration protocol (i.e., detect if atom clashes and so on exist on your system).

-To do this, use the --debug option, like:
+To do this, use the --debugFast option, like:

 ::

-   pymemdyn -p gpcr.pdb -l lig --waters hoh --debug
+   pymemdyn -p gpcr.pdb -l lig --waters hoh --debugFast

 If everythings works fine, you will see the list of output directories and files just as in a regular equilibration protocol, but with much